referendumApp/referendumServices/data_service/README.md

   - RDS for deployed system
 - **Storage Layer**:
   - S3 buckets for bill texts and attachments
-  - MinIO for local development
+  - Localstack for local development
 - **AWS Deployment**:
   - EC2 for compute resources
   - ECR for container registry